 What are trades?
 Trades are careers that involve both physical labor and growing levels of skill or craftsmanship.
-This Candadian website has awesome information about a wide variety of trades, but it won't help you make US connections:Apprenticeship.com.
 Here's the U.S. Department of Labor Office of Apprenticeship

-SANTA FE COMMUNITY COLLEGE offers one state certified apprenticeship program and many other trade-related educational and training opportunties.
+SANTA FE COMMUNITY COLLEGE offers many trade-related educational and training opportunties.

 - Computer and Information Technology